chriskiehl/Gooey/ISSUE_TEMPLATE.md

 Hello There, Future Issue Creator!

-If you've found a bug, make sure to include the following:
+Found a bug?
+Just a friendly heads up, _debugging it requires information from you!_ Make sure the template below is filled out in its entirety.

  - [ ] OS
  - [ ] Python Version